-Types of Creative Essays
+Types of Essays

 Personal Essay: A personal essay relates an author’s thoughts or feelings on any given subject.
 Subject matter can range from food, health, and parenting to political or philosophical beliefs.
-The writer’s personal experiences may be the basis for such an essay; however, personal experiences may be absent.
+The writer’s personal experiences might be the basis for such an essay; however, personal experiences may be absent.

 Response Essay: A response essay is similar to a personal essay in that it relates the author’s thoughts and feelings, except it speaks specifically about the author’s reaction to something; books, movies, travels, and other events and experiences are all fair game.

 Argumentative or Persuasive Essay: These essays present the author’s position on an issue and apply logic, reason, and often, statistics and research, to back up the author’s opinions.
 Such essays may also include hyperbole, fallacy, and other questionable or deceitful tactics.
 Persuasive essays are designed to convince readers to do something or see some issue from a particular perspective.

 Write a four-page essay (about a thousand words).

 If you shuddered at the thought of writing an essay because it sounds like a school assignment, you can relax.
 Essay writing can be creative, fun, and rewarding—not to mention nonacademic.

 While academic essays are based on a thesis statement and structured to prove your thesis with supporting ideas and sources, there are other types of essays that are more relaxed, such as descriptive or personal essays.
 You can describe a person, place, or thing.
 You can share a story about a real event, written in narrative style.
 You can write about a personal experience that you’ve had or articulate your reflections on any subject.
 Write a persuasive essay or craft a response essay to a work of art or something that’s happening in the news.

 First, decide what kind of essay you’ll write (personal, narrative, etc.).
 Then choose your subject matter.
 Here are a few questions to help you select a topic: